-Reportable changes must be reported within 10 days of the date the change becomes known to the AG.
-Benefits are not restored when the change which would have increased benefits is not reported within 10 days.
+Benefits are not restored when the change which would have increased benefits is not reported within the AG's appropriate time limit.
+See item 1 above.

-2. 12-Month Review of Eligibility
+5. 12-Month Review Of Eligibility

 NOTE: The first cases affected by the 12-month review policy are those certified for more than 12 months beginning in October, 1996.